 1. Lighthouse Beach

-The soft sands and shallow waters of Lighthouse Beach make it well-suited for family vacations and total relaxation, just 2 hours from downtown Houston.
+The soft sands and shallow waters of Lighthouse Beach make it well-suited for family vacations and total relaxation, just 2 hours from downtown, making it a perfect day trip from Houston.

 One of the most beloved features (besides the beach itself) is the boardwalk, which takes you through a natural area full of wildlife.